 Low-light photography is something that I really enjoyed with the iQOO 13.
 It does boost colours, but the pictures look great to me.
 If you use portrait mode with 3x or 4x zoom, you will be able to capture sharp and right coloured pictures.

-However, like every other smartphone, if you are clicking pictures in complete dark, it will smoothen them like anything.
-And that is not the case with just low-light photography, I have spoken about how some portraits look like I have clicked them with a Rs 12,000 smartphone.
-Here’s your reason for that.
-There’s smoothening, even with the portraits.
+However, like every other smartphone, if you are clicking pictures in complete darkness, it will smoothen them like anything.
+And that is not the case with just low-light photography, there’s smoothening, even with the portraits.

 Lastly, the front camera is decent.
 It is a 32-megapixel sensor, which captures average pictures I should say.
 My face is generally not that pink, but okay I don’t mind it.
 This selfie shooter also captures the right amount of details.